enigma4sidd/GreenLife/readme.md

 # GreenLife

-## An app that generates a users green score according to his consumption of utilities such as Electricity, Water & Gas
+## An app that generates a users green score according to its consumption of utilities such as Electricity, Water & Gas

 ![alt text](gallery.jpg)